Alex111998/Vuln/Mariadb_OOM.md

-When I test the latest version(3.3.1) of mariadb-java-client by CIFuzz，a OOM security issue was found, it caused when put a big number in JSONArray, may cause denial of service issues in applications via the follow code:
+When I test the latest version(3.3.1) of mariadb-java-client by CIFuzz，a OOM security issue was found, it caused when put a big number in ParameterList, may cause denial of service issues in applications via the follow code:

 pom
 ```